radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 Junior developers don't grow into senior developers with just sunshine and water.
 And they don't do it just by practicing development by themselves, either.
 They need mentorship and thrive on direction!

-As I said before when talking about the Talent code: Juniors need to practice the hell out of developing things and need good mentorship to really thrive.
+As I said before when talking about the Talent Code: Juniors need to practice the hell out of developing things and need good mentorship to really thrive.
+We must provide them these opportunities to practice, and we must provide them with mentoring.

 ### It's OK to ask questions

-I used to help run the Melbourne Ruby Hack Night and it's a judgement-free environment where anyone and everyone can bring along a Ruby project and work on it.
+There's an event called the Melbourne Ruby Hack Night.
+This event is a judgement-free environment where anyone and everyone can bring along a Ruby project and work on it.
 Some people are even there for the first time learning about Ruby itself, which is so great to see.
 These Hack Nights work because these new developers feel safe and welcome and that no question is too "dumb" to ask.

-You can also start mentoring at your company by fostering that Hack Night- esque environment.
-It should be OK for anyone to ask a question about _anything_.
-If the questioner is getting eyerolls, sighs, or other passive aggressive signals from someone else, then that's not the kind of environment where a junior is going to learn and thrive.

-That doesn't happen much in the Ruby community because we're so good at building fostering environments, and that whole MINASWAN ethos helps us do it.
+Just like at the Hack Night, it should be OK for anyone to ask a question about _anything_ when they work with you at your company.
+In fact, print this slide up on some A1 paper and stick it to your wall.

-But very clearly outlining to juniors that it's OK to ask _any_ question about _anything_ is a great place to start.
+Very clearly outlining to juniors that it's OK to ask _any_ question about _anything_ is a great place to start.
 And repeat that as much as possible, too.